 She brushed her teeth and went to bed.
 When she'd turned off the light, she didn't even check reddit or twitter on her phone before closing her eyes.
 She was really tired.
 Her thoughts felt heavy and dense, like a thick soup.
 It was as if her creative energy was somehow moving a heavier weight than usual – like her thoughts had more substance and gravity to them than they should.
 Normally, she couldn't stop thinking when she lay in bed.
 Now, she felt exhausted and spent, and her thoughts quickly settled into stillness as she fell asleep.

-Pauli himself had hung up his cape in the late 1980s.
-Age had caught up with him.
+Pauli himself had hung up his cape in the late 1980s when old age had finally caught up with him.
 His former protegé had taken up his mantle.
 But Pauli wasn't out of the superhero business.
 He and his tech empire funded the lion's share of the League's operation.
-The headquarters was built on the foundations of his burned-down family mansion.
+The headquarters were built on the foundations of his burned-down family mansion.

 Elementa approached over the mile-long driveway, passing over the long avenue of sycamore trees that marked the central axis of the estate.
 She landed at the front entrance.
 There was a more direct way to the Obsidian Cave that lay beneath the mansion, and she probably still had biometric access.
 But it would feel rude to just let herself in like that.